henrysky/milkyway_plot/README.md

 A handy python script to plot things on a face-on milkyway using pylab

 Both MW.png and MW_galactocentric.png is modified from an images by **NASA/JPL-Caltech/R. Hurt (SSC/Caltech)**
-Both images are 7500x7500px with resolution of 24.2 lightyears per pixel
+Both images are 7500x7500px with resolution of 24.2 lightyears per pixel, mw_plot will fill black pixel for region outside the pre-compiled images.

 ## Basic Usage